Don't Eat the Pictures: Plot

 Meanwhile, the group has split up and are all in different exhibits.
 Bob and Cookie Monster find themselves looking at pictures with food in them.
-While Cookie Monster tries to eat the pictures, Bob points out to him a sign that says "Please don't eat the pictures".
-He replies with "Oh, this going to be a long night".
-He later sings the song "Don't Eat the Pictures" about this.
+While Cookie Monster tries to eat them, Bob points out a museum's policy sign that says, "Please Don't Eat The Pictures".
+He replies with, "Oh, this going to be a long night."
+He later sings the song about this.
 Oscar finds an exhibit of Greek and Roman statues that have been broken by natural disasters.
-He looks in and breaks into song on how beautiful they are to him.
+He looks in and breaks into a song on how beautiful they are to him.
 Grover finds an exhibit filled with armor from medieval times and thinks a suit of Maximilian armour is a guy named "Max" and tries to befriend him by changing into his Super Grover costume and singing a song.
-Bert and Ernie view the painting of Washington Crossing the Delaware, to which Bert comments on the dedication of Washington and his men, but Ernie comments how he was very silly to cross in the winter and should have waited until Easter or taken the George Washington Bridge.
+Ernie and Bert view Washington Crossing the Delaware, to which Bert comments on the dedication of Washington and his men, but Ernie comments on how he was very silly to cross in the winter and should have waited until Easter or taken the George Washington Bridge.

 As the night passes, Big Bird and Snuffy continue to try to figure out the answer to the question.
 Soon, just before midnight, Big Bird unknowingly figures out the answer is "a museum".
 When the demon appears that night, the question is answered correctly and Sahu is sent to Osiris (Fritz Weaver) to have his heart weighed.
-When the feather to weigh his heart doesn't appear, Big Bird offers one of his to help.
-But when Sahu's heart is too heavy, Big Bird claims that it wasn't fair since Sahu was on Earth for 40 centuries and he was so alone his heart would be heavy, so he can't become a star.
+When the feather to weigh it doesn't appear, Big Bird offers one of his to help.
+But when Sahu's heart is too heavy, Big Bird claims that it wasn't fair since he has been on Earth for 40 centuries.

 After this, Sahu's heart becomes lighter and he is now ready to join his parents and take his cat.
-Big Bird and Snuffy then exit the museum, look up into the night sky, and see four stars in a straight line (representing Sahu, his parents, and his cat), and are glad that they reunited Sahu with his parents.
+Big Bird and Snuffy then look up into the night sky through a glass window, and see four stars in a straight line (representing Sahu, his parents and cat), and are glad that they reunited him with his parents.
 When morning comes, Big Bird finds the group and Snuffy is not there.
-He got up early and left to get to "Snufflegarden", much to the gang’s frustration.
+He got up early and left to get to "Snufflegarden", much to the group’s frustration.
 Bob commends Cookie Monster for behaving himself inside the museum and rewards him by saying he can have anything for sale on a hot dog cart.
-Cookie Monster, in a fit of hunger and gladness, elects to eat everything, even the cart itself.
+He, in a fit of hunger and gladness, elects to eat everything, even the cart itself.

-After the credits, Big Bird pretends to be a statue.
-He encourages the viewers to visit their local museum, and comments on how staying perfectly still is tiring and wonders how statues can do it.
+After the closing credits, Big Bird pretends to be a statue.
+He encourages the viewers to visit their local museum and comments on how staying perfectly still is tiring and wonders how statues can do it.